rohgoyal/getting-started/bluemix/getting-started-discovering-apis/README.md

 ---

 ### View and test the APIs
-In this tutorial, you will learn how to view and test the APIs available in a product.
+In this tutorial, you will see how a developer can view and test the APIs available for a product in your developer portal.

 1. Navigate to the API details in the API Connect Developer portal as outlined above.
   ![API Details](images/2.1-details.png)